rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 />
 ```

 Use ```truncationEnabled``` to disable the truncation functionality.
-Below shows truncation being disabled.
+The example below shows truncation being disabled.

 ```vue
 <cdr-breadcrumb